-Music by Brad and Marry Barrows, keyboard on vocals
+Music by Brad and Marry Barrows, keyboard and vocals

 Brad: Music has been a part of my life ever since I was quite young; having been totally blind from birth, though I can read Braille music, I have found that much of what I learn musically is accomplished by hearing the piece, and then memorizing it—an adaptation that has worked very well for me over the years.
 My music career has blossomed ever since.
 I began piano lessons at the age of ten, and shortly thereafter having begun to participate in choral groups, I gained an appreciation of many diverse genres of music.
 As I was given opportunities to take both piano and voice lessons in high school and college, more practical doors opened for musical expression, which are continuing to abound—from church music events to weddings and private engagements, to setting up music programs utilizing piano and vocal music for civic and seniors groups.
 All I can tell is that, so far as my musical journey goes, the only thing that could possibly limit me in this regard is my own imagination.